PQ Group (NYSE:PQG) Price Target Cut to $18.00 by Analysts at KeyCorp

-PQ Group (NYSE:PQG) had its target price lowered by research analysts at KeyCorp from $19.00 to $18.00 in a report released on Tuesday, PriceTargets.com reports.
-The brokerage presently has an “overweight” rating on the stock.
-KeyCorp’s target price would indicate a potential upside of 8.50% from the company’s previous close.
+PQ Group (NYSE:PQG) had its target price trimmed by KeyCorp from $19.00 to $18.00 in a research report sent to investors on Monday, Benzinga reports.
+The firm currently has an overweight rating on the stock.

 PQ Group Company Profile